New study could spare liver donors from unnecessary needle biopsies

 Summary

-This study looks at whether an MRCP scan can accurately measure liver fat instead of a biopsy in people who want to donate part of their liver.
-A biopsy is invasive and carries risks, while an MRCP is safer and faster.
-Researchers will compare results from both methods in 90 donors to see if the scan is reliable enough to replace the biopsy.
+This study looks at whether a special MRI scan (MRCP) can accurately measure liver fat in people who want to donate part of their liver.
+Currently, donors need a liver biopsy, which is invasive and carries risks.
+The researchers will compare MRCP results with biopsy results from 90 donors to see if the scan is reliable enough to replace the biopsy.
+If successful, it could make donor screening faster, safer, and less uncomfortable.

 Get updates